On The Plates

 Our cellar is run with a near obsessional rigour.
 One of our four ale pumps features Oakham’s top selling Citra as our Punter Blonde session ale – this award winning beer, with its 4.2% ABV, is light and refreshing with pungent grapefruit, lychee and gooseberry aromas leading to a dry bitter finish.
 Apparently.
 Or to quote Ray, who pops in most days for half a pint, “Oooo smooth that …… lovely that is ….”

 The three remaining ale pumps are rotated regularly to reflect changes in season, customer preference (bullying – you know who you are), and to provide a platform for the best of our local breweries to showcase their new ales.
-Adnams remains a firm favourite but Turpins, based here in Cambridge, is a close contender.
+Adnams remains a firm favourite but Mad Squirrel, based in Hemel Hempstead, is a close contender.

 We are SIBA registered and 5* Casque Marque accredited and have been awarded a Certificate Of Excellence by Oakham Ales Brewery.